strvcom/react-native-hero-carousel/README.md

 **Carousel not auto-scrolling:**

-- Ensure `CarouselContextProvider` wraps your carousel
+- Ensure `HeroCarousel.Provider` wraps your carousel
 - Check if `disableAutoScroll` is set to `false`
 - Verify React Native Reanimated is properly installed